nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 After getting the y value from the output of the sin equation, both *x* and *y* are scaled to *xPixel* and *yPixel* respectively.
 A horizontal line is drawn at every pixel, which eventually forms the sine graph.

-//{Describe the design and implementation of the product.
-//Use UML diagrams and short code snippets where applicable.}

 ### Matrix

 The Matrix feature supports various basic matrix calculations below: